Taiwan Heist Highlights ATM WeaknessesKey Vulnerability: Many ATMs Still Run Versions of Windows XP

 "It's just asking for trouble," he says.
 "It's amazing that this [ATM malware thefts] doesn't happen more often."

 When Microsoft ended support for Windows XP, it posed a major problem for ATM vendors.
 The manufacturers had to ensure their ATMs were compliant with the Payment Card Industry Data Security Standard and were not vulnerable to malware.
+The standard is a set of recommendations for securing payment card data.

 Most ATM manufacturers continued to use Windows XP, bolting on other security software while trying to lock down the OS to protect cardholder data.
 Others migrated to Windows 7.